cbefus/Eynnyd/docs/source/guide/tutorials/decorators.rst

 Tutorial: Decorators
 ====================

-In the previous tutorial on :ref:`tutorial_error_handlers` we saw the use of request :ref:`Interceptor`s to do simple authorization.
+In the previous tutorial on :ref:`tutorial_error_handlers` we saw the use of request :term:`Interceptor`\s to do simple authorization.
 The truth is throwing exceptions like this may be pythonic but it it's a violation of *using exceptions for control flow*.
 Having requests which are not authorized isn't really exceptional behaviour.

-In this Tutorial we will build out an authorization validator using both request :ref:`Interceptor`s and python decorators.
-Some frameworks implement their own versions of decorators (often calling them hooks or muddying them with their :ref:`Interceptor`s) but this is needless because python decorators are pretty awesome.
+In this Tutorial we will build out an authorization validator using both request :term:`Interceptor`\s and python decorators.
+Some frameworks implement their own versions of decorators (often calling them hooks or muddying them with their :term:`Interceptor`\s) but this is needless because python decorators are pretty awesome.

 Building out a proper authorization cycle also requires talking to a database.
 For this tutorial we won't show the database code as it isn't relevant to the point.